AlexanderFranse/newConnect4/NOTES.md

                     --- ✅ Fixed the API to parse JSON
                     --- ✅ makeMove does not return the correct response.
 Should be gameId + board.
                 -- ✅ Update assertions in cucumber test to make it work correctly
-    - Write the feature scenario for ending the game -- write e2e test to end the game
+    - ✅ Write the feature scenario for ending the game -- ✅ write e2e test to end the game
+    - Update makeMove component with a victory check after dropping the player's disc.
+        -- 🍅 No victory, actually updating existing testcase.
+        -- Horizontal victory